 Large Banks That Failed

-One trend that started in 2010 and continued in 2011 is that fewer large banks are failing.
-In 2011 there were a total of 7 banks with assets over $1 billion that failed.
-The largest was Superior Bank in Birmingham Alabama that had $3 billion in assets.
-In 2010 there were a total of 23 banks with assets over $1 billion that failed.
-The largest was Westernbank Puerto Rico with almost $12 billion in assets.
-In 2009 there were 7 failed banks that had over $5 billion in assets with the largest being Colonial Bank with $25 billion.
+One trend that started in 2010 and continued in 2012 is that fewer large banks are failing.
+In 2012 there was only one bank with assets over $1 billion that failed.
+That was Tennessee Commerce Bank which had total assets at the time of closure of $1.185 billion.
+Last year there were seven failed banks with assets over $1 billion, and in 2010 there were 23.
+In 2009 there were seven failed banks that had over $5 billion in assets with the largest being Colonial Bank with $25 billion.
 The largest bank that failed was in 2008 when WaMu was closed.
 It had $307 billion in assets.
 WaMu still holds the record for the largest U.S. bank to fail.

-The small size of most of the 2011 bank failures helped keep down the cost to the FDIC Deposit Insurance Fund (DIF).
-The FDIC reported a DIF balance of negative $7.4 billion at the end of 2010.
-At the end of Q3 in 2011, this has increased to a positive $7.8 billion.
+The small size of most of the 2012 bank failures helped keep down the cost to the FDIC Deposit Insurance Fund (DIF).
+The FDIC reported a DIF balance of $25.2 billion at the end of Q3 in 2012.
+This is up considerably from last year when the DIF balance was $7.8 billion.
 The FDIC reported a DIF balance of negative $7.4 billion at the end of 2010.
 At the end of 2008 when it was clear that many banks had to be closed, the FDIC increased the premiums it charged banks for deposit insurance.
 With the number and size of failed banks going down, this should lead to lower premiums which will make it a little easier for banks to offer higher deposit rates.

 States with the Most Failures

 With 10 bank failures, Georgia had more bank failures in 2012 than any other state.
 Georgia also had the top spot last year.
 Florida and Illinois were tied for second.
 Both had 8 bank failures.
 Since the start of the financial crisis in 2008, there have been 84 bank failures in Georgia and 66 in Florida.